A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Elliptic Parametric PDEs

-The proof of the proposition follows from the general Leibniz rule for the $n$-th derivative applied to \eqref{affine} and is omitted here.
-Let us note that $\binom{n}{k}:=0$ if $0\leq n < k$.
+The proof of the proposition follows from the general Leibniz rule for the $\mu$-th derivative applied to \eqref{affine} and is omitted here.
 We can easily see that for $n=0$ we find the state equation \eqref{pde} and for $n=1$ the first sensitivity equation \eqref{rid:sens}.

-Next, we introduce an high dimensional finite element (FE) discretization of our model problem in the space $X_h\subset X$.
+Next, we introduce an high dimensional finite element (FE) discretization of our model problem in the space $X_h(\bar\Omega)\subset X(\bar\Omega)$.
 The discrete problem then reads

 For the discrete problem we use the ansatz $u_h = \sum_{i =1}^{N} ({\bf u}_h)_i \varphi_i$, where $\varphi_i$ are suitable FE ansatz functions.
-Problem \eqref{rid:fem} then is equivalent to the linear system:
+Problem \eqref{rid:fem} then is equivalent to the linear system

-where ${\bf K}(p)\in\R^{N\times N}$ is the stiffness matrix $\left({\bf K}(p)\right)_{ij}=a(\varphi_i,\varphi_j;p)$, $1\le i,j \le N$, and the right hand side ${\bf f}(p)\in\R^N$ is obtained by $\left({\bf f}(p)\right)_i=f(\varphi_i;p)$, $1 \le i \le N$.
+where ${\bf K}(p)\in\R^{N\times N}$ is the stiffness matrix $\left({\bf K}(p)\right)_{ij}=a(\varphi_j,\varphi_i;p)$, $1\le i,j \le N$, and the right hand side ${\bf f}(p)\in\R^N$ is obtained by $\left({\bf f}(p)\right)_i=f(\varphi_i;p)$, $1 \le i \le N$.
 The FE system matrix keeps the dependency on the parameter $p$ and we apply the affine decomposition to it in the following way

-where ${\bf K}^q_a$, $q = 1,\ldots,Q$, are the system matrices on the $Q$ sub-domains.
-We can note again that the $p$ dependency of ${\bf K}$ is now only in the weight functions $\Theta_a^q$ which are easy and inexpensive to evaluate.
-We note that the same decomposition is made for the right hand side.
-Similarly, the discretized version of equation \eqref{rid:sens} reads:
+where ${\bf K}_q^{i,j}$, $q = 1,\ldots,Q$ and $i,j=1,2$, are the system matrices on the $Q$ sub-domains.
+We note again that the $p$ dependency of ${\bf K}$ appears only in the weight functions $\hat\Phi_q^{i,j}$ which are easy and inexpensive to evaluate.
+The same applies for the right hand side.
+Similarly, the discretized version of equation \eqref{rid:sens} reads